 Attending the celebrations is completely free, so you can save your pennies for a delicious dim sum feast.

-When?
-London's Chinese New Year Festival is organised by the Chinatown Chinese Association and will take place on Saturday 1st and Sunday 2nd February.
+London's Chinese New Year Festival is organised by the Chinatown Chinese Association and includes a famous lion dance and a show-stopping parade.

 Follow the Dragon in Manchester